-- Focal-Point: Point on the focal plane where the sharpest PSF is located. - Optical Axis: Axis perpendicular to the focal plane at the focal-point. - Aimpoint: Point on the focal plane where the image of a source with zero Y and Z offsets is located.
+- Focal-Point: Point on the focal plane where the sharpest PSF is located. - Optical Axis: Axis perpendicular to the focal plane at the focal-point. - Aimpoint: Point on the focal plane where the image of an on-axis target is located (with zero detector offset).